-(c) The compliance program shall provide for frequent and regular inspections of job sites, materials, and equipment to be made by a competent person.
+(c) The compliance program must provide for frequent and regular inspections of job sites, materials, and equipment to be made by a competent person.

-(d) Written programs shall be submitted upon request to any affected employee or authorized employee representatives, and the director, and shall be available at the worksite for examination and copying by the director.
+(d) You must submit written programs upon request to any affected employee or authorized employee representatives, and the director, and you must make them available at the worksite for examination and copying by the director.

-(e) Written programs shall be revised and updated at least every six months to reflect the current status of the program.
+(e) You must revise and update written programs at least every 6 months to reflect the current status of the program.

 (3) Mechanical ventilation.
-When ventilation is used to control lead exposure, the employer shall evaluate the mechanical performance of the system in controlling exposure as necessary to maintain its effectiveness.
+When ventilation is used to control lead exposure, you must evaluate the mechanical performance of the system in controlling exposure as necessary to maintain its effectiveness.

 (4) Administrative controls.
-If administrative controls are used as a means of reducing employees TWA exposure to lead, the employer shall establish and implement a job rotation schedule which includes:
+If administrative controls are used as a means of reducing employees TWA exposure to lead, you must establish and implement a job rotation schedule which includes:

 (a) Name or identification number of each affected employee;